-In order to ensure that you have a hassle free experience when passing through our borders, please have the following forms completed on your arrival:
+In order to ensure that your Caribbean island travel plans are a hassle free experience when passing through our borders, please have the following forms completed on your arrival:

 - Immigration Card (will be provided by airline staff)